You know that feeling when you walk out the door without a book?

 The old mug has never been seen on the high shelf since.

-Titus Andronicus, a great general who has fought greatly and lost much, returns to Rome to much praise from his family and supporters.
+Titus Andronicus, a great general who has fought greatly and lost much, returns home to much praise from family and supporters.
 However the decision to refuse his nomination for the throne, coupled with his backing of the weak Saturninus for emperor, starts a chain of uncontainable blood and devastation for all sides.
 Formerly persecuted by Titus, the empress Tamora and her lover Aaron sees to the destruction of the general by inflicting increasingly gory and brutal punishments on his family.
 As the bodies started to pile up on stage, I was left on the edge of my seat, wondering not who will survive, but how will they die.

 Reason #8587839 why the English language is so hard to learn – Savor